JAX-WS: WS client generating with SoapUI

 JAX-WS Handler Chain: messages interceptor

-Aug 29, 10 by Juan Lebrijo about Web Services, blog, Java
+Aug 29, 10 by Juan Lebrijo about Web Services, Java, blog

 We want to intercept the WS input and output.
 In order to: